influxdata/docs-v2/content/influxdb/v2.0/reference/glossary.md

 A shard group contains all shards with data for the time interval covered by the shard group.
 The interval spanned by each shard group is the [shard group duration](#shard-group-duration).

-For more information, see [Shards and shard groups](/influxdb/v2.0/reference/internals/shards/).
+For more information, see [Shards and shard groups (OSS)](/influxdb/%762.0/reference/internals/shards/).

 Related entries: [bucket](#bucket), [retention period](#retention-period),
 [series](#series), [shard](#shard), [shard duration](#shard-duration)